Matthieu Dreyer: Club career

 Dreyer began his career in Alsace playing for local club AS Ernolsheim/Bruche.
 In 2003, he moved to the famous Sochaux academy.
 During his youth career with Sochaux, he won the Coupe Gambardella in 2007.
 Dreyer was listed as the third goalkeeper for the 2007–08 season and appeared on the bench several times including two UEFA Cup matches, though he did not make an appearance.
 He signed his first professional contract following the season agreeing to a three-year deal.
-Dreyer was officially promoted to the senior squad and given the number 30 shirt, the common number for the third-choice goalkeeper in France.
+Dreyer was officially promoted to the senior squad and given the number 30 shirt, the typical number for the third-choice goalkeeper in France.

 For much of the 2008–09 season, Dreyer played in the CFA helping the Sochaux reserves finish a respectable 6th.
 He made his professional debut on 28 February 2009 starting in goal, ahead of second choice Jérémy Gavanon, for the injured Teddy Richert against Nice.
 For his efforts, Dreyer earned a clean sheet in a 1–0 victory with Václav Svěrkoš scoring the lone goal.

-In 2012, after one season in the Championnat National, he joined Troyes as a second choice keeper.
-He agreed the termination of his contract in August 2016.
+In 2012, after one season in the Championnat National, he joined Troyes as a second-choice keeper.
+He agreed to the termination of his contract in August 2016.

-In July 2020, Dreyer joined Lorient, newly promoted to Ligue 1, on a free transfer having agreed a three-year contract.
+In July 2020, Dreyer joined Lorient, newly promoted to Ligue 1, on a free transfer, having agreed on a three-year contract.

 On 23 August 2022, Dreyer signed for Ligue 2 side Saint-Étienne on a two-year contract.